Riotcoke123/twitchmetrics/README.md

 <body>

    <h1>Twitch Viewer Metrics</h1>
     <p>A Python script that retrieves and analyzes Twitch stream metrics, including total viewer counts, bot viewer estimations, and real viewer counts.
-The script connects to the Twitch API and leverages OAuth for authenticated requests.</p>
+The script connects to the Twitch API and leverages OAuth for authenticated requests.
+Please note that this is a beta version, and we are actively working on refining the algorithms to enhance the accuracy of bot engagement estimations.</p>
     <h2>Features</h2>
     <ul>
         <li>Retrieve total viewer counts for a specified Twitch user.</li>